Category

 Freelancing is undeniably a good career choice or side hustle to have.
 Why?
 Well, you get to make your own rules and work anywhere your heart pleases.
 The flexibility and passive income you can earn are pretty hard to give up.
 I couldn’t believe a women’s network website was going to pay for my writing about heart health!
 I worked with great clients who provided excellent feedback to help me grow as a writer.

-However, I’ve encountered some sketchy clients.
+However, I’ve encountered some sketchy clients that could be part of freelancer scams.
 As the saying goes, “There’s always one bad apple in the bunch”.
 This goes for freelancing as well.
 Painfully, freelance job scams are very common and they don’t discriminate.
 Whether you are a seasoned writer or the new kid on the block, please beware of the signs of freelancer scams.
 Recently, I created a poll on LinkedIn titled: “Have you ever been scammed by a client?”

 Here’s the feedback from my network: